Mortgage rates dip again, but it's still tough to afford a home – KION546

 “The relentless rise in home prices and recent increase in interest rates slowed down buyer activity in April as shown by a month-over-month drop in existing home sales, new home sales, and pending home sales, as some buyers opted out of the market altogether,” said Hannah Jones, economic data analyst at Realtor.com.
 “Still, home buyers continued to contend with record-high home prices in May.”

+At the end of May 2021, a buyer who put 20% down on a $375,500 home — a price just below the median price for an existing home — and financed the rest with a 30-year, fixed-rate mortgage at an average interest rate of 2.99% had a monthly mortgage payment of principal and interest of $1,265, according to numbers from Freddie Mac.

+Today, a homeowner buying the same price house with an average rate of 5.09% would pay $1,629 a month in principal and interest.
+That is $364 more each month and $131,147 more in cumulative interest payments over the life of the loan, according to numbers from Freddie Mac.

-But, she said, there may be good news ahead with more homes coming onto the market.
+But, said Jones, there may be good news ahead with more homes coming onto the market.

-“While inventory is still low by historical standards, it is starting to tilt in a more buyer-friendly direction,” said Jones.
+“While inventory is still low by historical standards, it is starting to tilt in a more buyer-friendly direction,” she said.
 “This is likely to lead to slower price growth in the not-so-distant future as sellers compete for buyers, finally creating a more balanced market.”

-Still, many buyers can’t afford to buy a home that fits their needs with interest rates so high.
+Still, many buyers can’t afford to buy a home that fits their needs with mortgage rates so high.

 “Those who are currently home shopping will tell you that we’re not there yet, as still-high interest rates and home prices are creating challenges in finding their ideal home,” said Jones.